dlol/website/content/en/blog/fetchpng/index.md

 date: 2024-03-09T02:44:00+01:00
 ---

-I thought it was a cool idea to have a cronjob on the server hosting my website "dump" the neofetch system status output into an image that I could use on my site, showcasing the specs of my server.
+I thought it was cool to have a cron job on my server "dumping" the neofetch output into an image ever so often.
+This way I could link this image on my website to show off my server status.

-I found that the simplest solution was to do this with a package called [`ansilove`](https://www.ansilove.org/).
+I found that the simplest solution to this, was to use [`ansilove`](https://www.ansilove.org/).

 Here is the result:

 ![Fetch](https://konakona.moe/fetch.png)

-You can also see this on the [About](/about/) section of my site.

 ```sh
 #!/bin/sh